uiv-lib/uiv/docs/pages/components/TimePicker.md

 To change the time input, you can:

 * Click on the add / minus button.
+* Use up / down key of keyboard.
 * Use mouse wheel.
 * Input directly.